qw-scripts/qw-darkmarket/README.md

 **Want to add**:
 - go pick up the item somewhere instead of instantly getting it
+- buy multiple items
+- checkout cart for cash or bank

 **Extras**:
 - Event to call if you want to add it to a ped or something like that